 Activities receive data as input and, upon execution, can generate output data.

-Most activities have one or more fields that enable you to configure their properties.
-To select the data to use for a field, either in the body of the activity or in the Properties panel, click on the right side of the field.
+One or more fields in the body of each activity enable you to configure the key activity properties.
+For advanced configuration, you can select an activity and use the additional fields in the Properties panel.
+To select the data to use for a field, either in the body of the activity or in the Properties panel, click available on the right side of most fields.
 A menu appears with options that are relevant in the context of that field, activity, and parent activity.
-Depending on the context, the menu contains a subset of the following available options:
+Depending on the context, the menu contains a subset of the following options:

 - Data from applications added to cards in your project.
 For example:

 - Excel - Data from the Excel Workspace defined for the project and from any Excel file added to an Excel File Card.
-You can click Indicate in Excel to open the workbook and select in it, or select directly from StudioX using the available options, such as cells, ranges, tables, or sheets.
+You can select Indicate in Excel to open the workbook in Excel and indicate in it, select directly from StudioX using the available options such as named cells, named ranges, tables, or sheets from the file, or select Custom Input to manually enter sheet names, table names, cell addresses, or range addresses.

 - Outlook - Data from any account added to an Outlook Account Card.
 You can use data from messages you select in Outlook, or select Outlook folders directly from StudioX.